Building a Cancer Program is like building a tree house.

 Next, frame your walls.
 Walls should be built close to each other with diagonal bracing for extra strength.
 This is where the collaboration of all committees in your facility will come into play.

 You will then need to build a roof over the tree house.
-Your Cancer Committee will serve as the roof which will lead and encompass the program viagra new york through setting goals, monitoring program activities, and evaluating patient outcomes and improving care.
+Your Cancer Committee will serve as the roof which will lead and encompass the program through setting goals, monitoring program activities, and evaluating patient outcomes and improving care.
 Within this tree house is the cancer registry and database which are the basis for monitoring the quality of cancer care.

 Now where do you, as the Cancer Registrar, fit into all these components?